Bayesian error propagation for neural-net based parameter inference: Bayesian posterior for neural-net assisted inference

 We assume the neural net provides parametric predictions for $n$ data points, and we denote the scientific data by $\fatx$\footnote{The scientific data are not the training set.}.
 The likelihood of the data $\calL(\fatx|\bop, \fatdelta)$ is dependent on the neural net's approximation error $\fatdelta$: if the neural net's prediction is erroneous, other values of the parameters $\bop$ might fit the data better in order to compensate for the neural net's error.
 Such a bias in the inferred parameters is the key worry we here aim to eliminate by accounting for the neural net's error.

 We also assume that the prior probability of the parameters $\pi(\bop)$ is independent of the prior probability of approximation errors $\pi(\fatdelta)$.
-This will hold if the neural net was trained according to best practice.
-Nonetheless, counterexamples can be engineered, namely when the neural was trained on highly unrepresentative samples of $\bop$.
+This will hold if the neural net was trained according to best practice, in particular if it was provided with `sufficiently' many training points in each subvolume of the prior range.
+In brief, the training has to guarantee that $\pi(\bop,\fatdelta)$ factorizes.
+Counterexamples can be engineered.
+Namely $\pi(\bop,\fatdelta)$ will not factorize when the neural was trained on highly unrepresentative samples of $\bop$, for example having no training samples in certain subvolumes, or if $\fatdelta$ particularly deviates from average in certain region of parameter space.

 Propagating the neural net's prediction error then implies that we must marginalize $\fatdelta$.
 The posterior of parameters inferred from an imperfect neural net prediction is hence the compound of the posterior of vanishing neural net error with the distribution of the error